maxlandau/electronics-cheatsheet/README.md

 ## Use

-The executables for MacOS and Windows are in the respectively named folders.
-Simply download the one for your operating system and run it.
+The executables for MacOS and Windows are in their respectively named folders.
+Simply download the correct one for your operating system and run it.

 You can also download this project and build it yourself.